Meet5555/Keep-Notes-Chrome-Extension/README.md

 -   Follow the instructions mentioned [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest)

 <br>

-> Hope you liked it!
-> <br>
+## Contact Me

-> If you have any issue with working of extension or want to give feedback then you can contact me at bhimanimeet55555@gmail.com > <br>
+-   Hope you liked it!
+If you have any issue with working of extension or want to give feedback then you can contact me at bhimanimeet55555@gmail.com
-> Thank you for visit!
+-   Thank you for visit!